JetBlue Plus Card

 Issuer Satisfaction: Tie

-Barclays Bank Delaware issues both cards, so they share the same issuer satisfaction scores.
+Barclays Bank Delaware issues both cards, so they share the same issuer satisfaction score.

 airplane icon